Frequently Asked Questions

 What should I expect during the healing process?

-Your PMU will go through phases of darkening, scabbing, lightening, and final color settling over 4-6 weeks.
+You will go through phases of darkening, scabbing, lightening, and final color settling over 4-6 weeks.
 Following aftercare instructions is crucial for the best results.
+6-8 week touch ups are highly recommended for best results.

 When should I book a touch-up?